Jota, Mac Allister, Chiesa: full Liverpool injury list and potential return games

 Diogo Jota - ribs

 It is two months since the striker suffered his issue during the first half of a 2-1 win over Chelsea.
-Jota has been spotted in parts of training but has still not been deemed ready to feature.
+Jota has been spotted in training and was not expected to be involved against Everton - but the additional time off could see him back in contention.

 Alisson Becker - hamstring